MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Invoke-MgForwardUserEvent.md

----
+﻿---
-external help file: Microsoft.Graph.Users.Actions-help.xml Module Name: Microsoft.Graph.Users.Actions ms.prod: outlook
-online version: https://learn.microsoft.com/powershell/module/microsoft.graph.users.actions/invoke-mgforwarduserevent
+external help file: Microsoft.Graph.Users.Actions-help.xml Module Name: Microsoft.Graph.Users.Actions online version: https://learn.microsoft.com/powershell/module/microsoft.graph.users.actions/invoke-mgforwarduserevent
 schema: 2.0.0
-ms.prod: outlook
 ---

 # Invoke-MgForwardUserEvent

 ## SYNOPSIS
-This action allows the organizer or attendee of a meeting event to forward the nmeeting request to a new recipient.
+This action allows the organizer or attendee of a meeting event to forward the \nmeeting request to a new recipient.
-If the meeting event is forwarded from an attendee's Microsoft 365 mailbox to another recipient, this action nalso sends a message to notify the organizer of the forwarding, and adds the recipient to the organizer's ncopy of the meeting event.
+If the meeting event is forwarded from an attendee's Microsoft 365 mailbox to another recipient, this action \nalso sends a message to notify the organizer of the forwarding, and adds the recipient to the organizer's \ncopy of the meeting event.
 This convenience is not available when forwarding from an Outlook.com account.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaForwardUserEvent](/powershell/module/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaForwardUserEvent?view=graph-powershell-beta)

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaForwardUserEvent](/powershell/module/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaForwardUserEvent?view=graph-powershell-beta)

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaForwardUserEvent](/powershell/module/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaForwardUserEvent?view=graph-powershell-beta)

 ## SYNTAX